Research shows that a Mediterranean diet may help prevent depression. Nutritionist May Simpkin has a mood-friendly diet makeover to fix that

 Get enough protein

 In the first instance, the feel-good neurotransmitters, serotonin and dopamine are both made up of amino acids, in other words, proteins.
 Whilst the body can make some amino acids, there are a certain group of amino acids that are referred to as “essential”, which means they must be consumed and come from the food we eat.
 If the diet is lacking in these specific amino acids, the production of these neurotransmitters will be compromised.
-Ensure adequate protein intake from meat, chicken, fish, quinoa, eggs, tofu, milk, cheese, beans and pulses as such proteins are essential to the production of amino acids.
+Ensure adequate protein intake especially from fish, quinoa, eggs, tofu, beans and pulses as such proteins are essential to the production of amino acids.

 B vitamins are your friend